renning22/linear-algebra-nft/README.md

 ## Asset Index

-Every digital asset has a unique index and correspond to a unique matrix.
+Every digital asset (matrix) has a unique index.

-It is base3-encoding through matrix elements (row-wise).
+It is base3-encoding through out all elements (row-wise).

 ### Example